sf219/bSpline_Project/README.md

-# B-Spline Project
+# B-Spline Toolbox

 ## Description

-An easy to use toolbox for bSpline-based interpolation and signal approximation, for both functions and images.
+A basic toolbox for bSpline-based interpolation and signal approximation, for both functions and images.

 The demos (*oneDimensionDemo.m* and *imageDemo.m*) allow you to reconstruct a polynomial and an image.
 If there is not interpolation in the image case, the MSE and the PSNR are computed as well.